Program Information

 Overview

-Help break ground on the first year of excavations of The Green Fort, a ‘star-shaped’ military fort likely constructed in 1599 on the site of an early medieval ringfort overlooking Sligo Town in northwest Ireland.
-Your research will help answer questions about the monument to discover its origin, military history, and other uses by its inhabitants, and you’ll contribute to the future preservation, protection, and presentation of this monument to the local community and visitors.
+Join Irish students and enthusiastic community-members on the excavation of The Green Fort, a star-shaped military fort likely constructed in 1599 on the site of an early medieval ringfort and overlooking Sligo Town in northwest Ireland.
+Your research will help answer questions about the monument to discover its origin, military history, and other uses by its inhabitants, focusing on the everyday lives of the soldiers stationed there.
+You’ll contribute to the future preservation, protection, and presentation of this monument to the local community and visitors.
 Delve deeper into Irish archaeology, culture, society, and hospitality through field trips and evening activities, sure to leave a lifelong impression on you.

 Field school highlights:

-• Witness the start of a dig as you help hand-excavate, sieve, collect samples, and make recordings that will be used for 3-D models, continuing excavation, and official reports of an ongoing public project.
+• Contribute to the dig as you help excavate, sieve, collect samples, and conduct surveys using digital and manual methods, providing data that will be used for continuing excavation and official reports of this ongoing public project.

 • Get a head start with online lectures to grasp the theoretical concepts before you arrive on-site, ready to dig in.